Skip to content

 Once completed your registration will be confirmed to Student Finance/SAAS and payment should be released within 3-5 working days.

-Students starting and continuing their course from September 2020 onwards can apply for the NHS Learning Support Fund (NHS LSF) if they’re on one of the following pre-registration undergraduate or postgraduate courses:
+Students starting and continuing their programme from September 2020 onwards can apply for the NHS Learning Support Fund (NHS LSF) if they’re on one of the following pre-registration undergraduate or postgraduate programmes:

 • midwifery